Chimney fire: Causes

 The process begins with the incomplete combustion of fuel in the attached appliance, usually a wood or coal stove, or open fire.
 The unburned volatiles are heated to the vapor state but not consumed due to a lack of adequate heat and oxygen within the appliance.
 These volatile distillates escape into the chimney, where they contact cooler surfaces and condense into tar-like deposits, and soot.
 Successive layers accumulate until either the chimney plugs completely, or the chimney reaches a temperature and oxygen level at which the deposit will ignite.
 Due to the concentrated level of volatile material now present, these fires tend to burn very hot.

 Alternatively, a chimney fire may be caused by old bird's nests which have fallen into the chimney and lodged there.
 When a hot ember ignites the nests, the fire can be just as serious as one caused by ignition of soot.
 In very old houses, the chimney may also be very large and thick enough to withstand the fire.

 The high temperatures may affect the strength of the chimney causing distortion of metal structures, and potential failure of ceramic structures.

 Causes of the deposits which lead to chimney fires include using green/wet fuels, the operation of appliances with insufficient air intake, and low operating temperatures for prolonged periods followed by hot fires.
 Such practice typically occurs when mild weather periods are followed by cold snaps.

 There are several major issues that are at risk from a chimney fire event.
-There is of course the danger of burning debris being expelled from the top of the chimney that could ignite other portions of the structure, but the major cause of damage is where the heat of the chimney fire will pass through the masonry materials and overheat nearby combustibles.
-Even though codes and standards require a specific clearance of the framing members from the masonry materials, often this is not found in actual construction.
-Many fires reported as chimney fires, are actually structure fires ignited by the overheating of the framing members.
+There is the danger of burning debris being expelled from the top of the chimney that could ignite other portions of the structure.
+The major cause of damage is where the heat of the chimney fire will pass through the masonry materials and overheat nearby combustibles.
+Even though codes and standards require a specific clearance of the framing members from the masonry materials, often this is not found in the construction.
+Many fires reported as chimney fires, are structure fires ignited by the overheating of the framing members.
 These structure fires can be traced to the normal use of the fireplace or sealed combustion chamber.

+Another risk are attempts of putting out a chimney fire by untrained personnel, such as the residents, instead of the fire department.
+An instinctive reaction may be to pour water into the fireplace or the chimney, which can cause a steam explosion that may damage the structural integrity of the masonry, or even expel the burning debris into the house.